Muz-dev/Smo-Every-Moon-Faster/Readme.md

 # Info

 This is a mario odyssey mod that makes it so that every moon that you collect makes mario faster. you start off at a very slow speed but after you collect moon you will everytually become alot faster than normal.
 This mod is not finished but it hopefully will be soon.
+Thanks to [LynxDev2](https://github.com/LynxDev2) for the base and help with making the mod

 # Building